• Skip to primary navigation

 • Lemons - Fresh lemon juice is super important for this drink.
 Squeeze a few lemons for the best flavor.
 You'll need about 3 lemons for the recipe.

-• Purple and Pink Sugars - A sugar rim is a fun and easy garnish.
+• Purple or Pink Sugars - A sugar rim is a fun and easy garnish.
 I love purple and pink sugars to keep with the unicorn theme, but use whatever color you'd like!

 • Edible glitter - This is probably not something you have in your pantry, but it ups the fun factor A LOT!
 I highly recommend it.